nhores93/Exception-Handling/README.md

 # Exception-Handling
-This program demonstrates exception handling via a calculator program
+This calculator program is run in a loop allowing the user to perform multiple operations in succession.
+The program demonstrates exception handling using custom exceptions.